 So, as far as style goes, is it okay to show a little bit of personality and be conversational in your cover letter or should your writing be very formal?

-Well, as I said before, it’s a human who’s potentially looked at lots of these documents.
+As I said before, it’s a human who’s potentially looked at lots of these documents.
 You’re going to have to be conversational.
 The formal approach is what we had on that resume, so this is now the chance to put in a little bit of personality.

 However, with that said, how much personality are we talking about?
 That’s really what you want to know.